The Legend of Zelda: Twilight Princess: Plot

+Twilight Princess is the second game in the Child Era of the "Victorious Hero" timeline that connects to an alternate reality scenario where the Hero of Time successfully defeats Ganondorf in Ocarina of Time and returns to the present to use the wisdom he has gained to warn young Zelda of the horrifying fate of Hyrule.

 A teenage boy named Link works as a ranch hand in Ordon Village.
 One day, Bulblins take away the village's children.
 Link pursues and encounters a wall of Twilight.
 A Twilight monster pulls him beyond the wall into the Twilight-shrouded forest, where he is transformed into a wolf and imprisoned.
-Link is soon freed by a creature named Midna, who offers to help him if he obeys her unconditionally.
+Link is soon freed by an imp named Midna, who offers to help him if he obeys her unconditionally.
 She guides him to Princess Zelda, who explains that Zant, the usurper king of the Twili, invaded Hyrule Castle and forced her to surrender.
 The kingdom became enveloped in Twilight, turning all its inhabitants besides Link and Zelda into invisible spirits.
 To save Hyrule, Link, aided by Midna, must first revive the Light Spirits by entering the Twilight-covered regions and recovering the Spirits' light from the Twilight beings that have stolen it.
 Once revitalized, each Spirit returns Link to his Hylian form and informs Link and Midna of the hidden location of a Fused Shadow, one of the fragments of a powerful relic that will have to be used to match Zant's power to defeat him.

 During his journey, Link finds Ordon Village's children and assists the monkeys of Faron, the Gorons of Eldin, and the Zoras of Lanayru.
 After restoring the Light Spirits and obtaining the Fused Shadows, Link and Midna are ambushed by Zant, who takes away the fragments and reveals that his power comes from another source, which he uses to trap Link in his wolf state.
 Failing to persuade Midna into joining forces with him, Zant attempts to dispose of her by exposing her to the light of Lanayru's light spirit.
 Bringing a dying Midna to Zelda, Link learns from her that he needs the Master Sword to remove Zant's curse.
 She proceeds to sacrifice herself to heal Midna, vanishing mysteriously.
 Moved by Zelda's act of selflessness, Midna starts to care more about Link and the fate of his world.